JavierMendozaGomez/JavierMendozaGomez/README.md

 👋 Hi!
-I'm Javier a Software Engineer working on Equals and trying my best to become a Cloud architect.
+I'm Javier a Software Engineer working on Lego and trying my best to become a Cloud architect.

 >_You can not do today’s job with yesterday’s methods and be in business tomorrow_
 >